CCSP Domain 4: Cloud Application Security [updated 2022]

 - Operations and maintenance

-Candidates will need to understand common application vulnerabilities, cloud-specific risks and the use of threat modeling to assess the impact of those risks.
+Candidates need to understand cloud-specific risks and the use of threat modeling to assess the impact of those risks.

-The OWASP Top 10 identifies critical web application security risks.
-The Top 10 web application security risks for 2021 include:
+The latest OWASP Top 10 identifies critical web application security risks, including:

 - Broken access control